keijokapp/score-util/README.md

  - MuseScore 4 (possibly also works with earlier versions)
  - ffmpeg and ffprobe

+## `create-musescore-audio`

+**Usage:** `create-musescore-audio [--audio=soprano=-13,alto=-13...] input.mscz output.wav`

+Creates a audio file from MuseScore file. `--audio` option can be used to override volumes of individual instruments.
+Channel names are part ID-s as defined in the `audiosettings.json` in the MuseScore file.

 ## `create-musescore-video`

 **Usage:** `create-musescore-video [--audio=soprano=-13,alto=-13...] input.mscz output.mp4`

 Creates a video file from MuseScore file.
 It does this by extracting SVG-s and playback synchronization info with `mscore --score-media`.
 It then creates frame images, each being an SVG with a cursor line drawn according to synchronization data. `--audio` option can be used to override volumes of individual instruments.
-Channel names are instrument ID-s as defined in the `audiosettings.json` in the MuseScore file.

 ## `score-util`